 It was a joke, of course.
-But there is something to developing a well thought out “take” on marriage and parenting, and other big issues in life, long before we are ever in those situations.
+But there is something to developing a well-thought-out “take” on marriage and parenting, and other big issues in life, long before we are ever in those situations.
 I wrote on headship and marriage before I had any personal experience so what I wrote might have been simplistic and even wildly naïve in parts.
-However, I did tackle the subject biblically, so though as a bachelor I might have had little insight into how marriages do work, by going to Scripture I did have some idea about how marriages should work.
-And as a bachelor I was able to write on the matter in a way that no married man could – fearlessly.
-I could preach without worry of anyone evaluating my practice.
+However, I did aim to tackle the subject biblically, so though as a bachelor I might have had little insight into how marriages do work, by going to Scripture I did have some idea about how marriages should work.
+And as a bachelor, I was able to write on the matter in a way that no married man could – I could preach without worry of anyone evaluating my practice.

 But I think that is a very good thing.

 In family devotions we’ve been tackling the book of Proverbs and though we are only a dozen chapters in, one theme is becoming quite clear: God wants us to not only seek after wisdom, but to clench tightly to it and never let it go (7:2-3).
 Wisdom is something that once found can be lost.
 We might know God’s will for a given situation but unless we bind this bit of wisdom to our heart, and tie it around our neck (6:21), we will soon forget it.
 That’s how, for example, a Christian young man who knows he should not be “unequally yoked” can still, if he doesn’t constantly keep this in mind, find himself increasingly attracted to an unbelieving young lass.